 Maryville University of St. Louis, founded in 1872, is one of the oldest private institutions in the region.
 Nearly 7,000 students are enrolled, representing 55 countries and all 50 states.
 More than 90 degree programs are offered, but class sizes are small, with an average of only 15 students.
 In addition to its main campus, Maryville also has campuses in Lake St. Louis, Sunset Hills, and Scott Air Force Base in Illinois.
 The university boasts an increasingly diverse student population as well as corporate partnerships that can benefit students looking for internships or jobs.

 The marketing major at Maryville helps students develop not only an academic foundation, but also practical skills in presenting and communicating their ideas.
 The school’s location in metropolitan St. Louis benefits graduates looking for jobs in the area, as well as current students in search of internship opportunities.
-Graduates have been hired in areas such as advertising, retailing, research, direct, internet, and international marketing.
+Graduates have been hired in areas such as:

 The program emphasizes project based learning, challenging students to create marketing plans, conduct research, and develop specific marketing strategies.
 Opportunities such as the Maryville Business Organization and the Regional Business Council Mentoring Program allow marketing students to build connections with local businesses for networking and professional development.